UserProjekt/FF_Video_Transcoder/README.md

 # FF_Video_Transcoder
 This is a python script using FFmpeg for transcoding in video production.
-It's set for Full High Definition (FHD) video with H.265 encoding, 4:2:0 chroma subsampling, 8-bit color depth, and a video bitrate of 5Mbps,audio channel are matched source file,bitrate of 160Kbps per track.
+It's set for Full High Definition (FHD) video with H.265 encoding, 4:2:0 chroma subsampling, 8-bit color depth, a video bitrate of 5Mbps, and filename timecode burn-in,audio channel are matched source file, bitrate of 160Kbps per track.
 These settings are optimized for hardware decoding and systems with low I/O performance.
 Reduced file size is also better for transfer and storage.

 [FFmpeg hardware encoding/decoding information](https://trac.ffmpeg.org/wiki/HWAccelIntro)

+# Update
+Do not support Sony xavc-hs footage

 # Installation
 This script requires following to be installed

-    Python
+    Python 3
     tqdm
     ffmpeg
     mediainfo cli